jpmckinney/popit-ruby/README.md

 **If you care about the data in an instance, do not use that instance to run tests!**

-## Bugs?
-Questions?

-This gem's main repository is on GitHub: [http://github.com/opennorth/popit-ruby](http://github.com/opennorth/popit-ruby), where your contributions, forks, bug reports, feature requests, and feedback are greatly welcomed.

-Copyright (c) 2011 Open North Inc., released under the MIT license
+Copyright (c) 2011 James McKinney, released under the MIT license